New! Grand Prize trip to Tanglewood

 - The pianos used for all rounds of the competition is a Steinway model B or D.

 - Limited practice/warm up rooms are available for the competition on a first come-first served basis.
+Competitors will be asked to limit their time to 10 minutes if other competitors are waiting for practice space.

 Additional Rules & Regulations